Portland Lesbian Choir

 The Portland Lesbian Choir (PLC) is a choir based in Portland, Oregon, in the United States.
 The group formed in 1986.
-The choir has an inclusive, "non-audition" policy that applies to "women of all ages, races, gender and sexual orientations (including straight allies), abilities, creeds, lifestyles, etc." the only requirenent is that singers must be able to match pitch in order to sing.
+The choir has an inclusive, "non-audition" policy that applies to "women of all ages, races, gender and sexual orientations (including straight allies), abilities, creeds, lifestyles, etc." the only requirement is that singers must be able to match pitch in order to sing.